Greek National Road 90: The "Royal Road"

 The initial cross section was 11-12.5 meters wide, in the section from Kastelli to Agios Nikolaos and ~ 8 m. in the section from Agios Nikolaos to Sitia, but then a slow lane was added in places with steep slopes.
 However, the goal of keeping the slopes below 7.5% and the average design speed of 80 km/h was not possible due to the mountainous terrain, while for reasons of cost reduction, the original design did not include tunnels or valley bridges.
 The Pantanassa and Paleokastro bridges near Heraklion, 150 m long each, were built in 1971, instead of landfilling the two respective valleys.
 The Vrachasi tunnel, 285 m long, was built in 1971-1973, instead of cutting into loose rocks, with the risk of landslides.
 The Vrachasi tunnel was the first tunnel in a national highway built in Greece.
 During its opening, there was a landslide due to loose soil (graphite), but the loose volume was stabilized with cement injections.

 The construction of the New National Road helped the economic and tourist development of northern Crete in the 1970s and 1980s.
 Over time, new sections began to be added, a total of about 47 km, and a width of 12.5 m.
 Other sections that were built later were the bridges between Heraklion and Malia, the bridge in Hamezi and the tunnels between Agios Nikolaos and Kalo Chorio, Lassithi.
-During the 1990s, due to the increase in traffic load, the construction of Motorway 90 began.
+During the 1990s, due to the increase in traffic load, the construction of the A90 motorway began.